 Although these measures were extremely valuable, the symptoms were somewhat managed, but not being resolved.
 It soon became apparent that there was certainly no lack of focus and motivation on Robert’s behalf and his determination to achieve success was impressive.

-As I began to understand Robert’s mindset and steps that had been put in place (and those that hadn’t been), I felt more and more confident that this was actually a situation that would value the Functional Health Approach.
+As I began to understand Robert’s mindset and steps that had been put in place (and those that hadn’t been), I felt more and more confident that this was actually a situation that could value from the Functional Health Approach.
 This would not be a ‘treatment’ for anything.
 That was his Medical Dr’s job.
 But we could begin to look at how we could enhance the function of his body!

-There was a way forward for Robert and the first step was to achieve Clarity.
+Yet – There was a way forward for Robert and the first step was to achieve Clarity.

 Clarity of Assessing Function